-HCAHPS survey questions are designed to measure how often key components of a hospital admission happen.
-Patients and families can use HCAHPS survey results to objectively compare hospitals locally or nationally on inpatient perspectives on delivery of care.
+HCAHPS survey questions measure how often key components of a hospital admission happen.
+Patients and families can use HCAHPS survey results to objectively compare hospitals on inpatient perspectives on delivery of care.

-Many of the questions ask if the patient received clear communication from health care providers.
-This information is critical for patients and families so they can understand how to best manage their health.
-For example, if a patient is clear about discharge instructions, it leads to overall better health and a lower likelihood of a hospital readmission.
+Many of the questions ask about communication from health care providers.
+Clear communication is critical for patients and families so they can understand how to best manage their health.
+For example, if a patient is clear about discharge instructions, it leads to overall better health and a lower likelihood of returning to the hospital.

 What is Johns Hopkins Medicine doing to continue to improve?